-The historical link between vitamin D and innate immune function stemmed initially from the use of cod liver oil as treatment for tuberculosis (TB) 24.
-More recent work has focused on the cellular and molecular machinery that underpins the actions of vitamin D on the pathogen that causes TB, Mycobacterium tuberculosis (M. tb).
-In the first of these studies, carried out twenty five years ago, active $1,25(OH)2D$ was shown to reduce the proliferation of M. tb in macrophages with this effect being enhanced by the cytokine interferon γ (IFN γ) 25, a known stimulator of macrophage CYP27B1 26.
-However, the major advance in our understanding of how vitamin D directs antibacterial responses in TB arose from much more recent studies aimed at defining the way in which monocytes and macrophages, key cells in directing bacterial killing, respond to an encounter with M. tb.
+The historical link between vitamin D and innate immune function stemmed initially from the use of cod liver oil as treatment for tuberculosis (TB).24 More recent work has focused on the cellular and molecular machinery that underpins the actions of vitamin D on the pathogen that causes TB, Mycobacterium tuberculosis (M. tb).
+In the first of these studies, carried out 25 years ago, active 1,25(OH)2D was shown to reduce the proliferation of M. tb in macrophages with this effect being enhanced by the cytokine interferon γ (IFN γ),25 a known stimulator of macrophage CYP27B1.26 However, the major advance in our understanding of how vitamin D directs antibacterial responses in TB arose from much more recent studies aimed at defining the way in which monocytes and macrophages, key cells in directing bacterial killing, respond to an encounter with M. tb.

-Monocytes and macrophages are able to phagocytose pathogens such as M. tb, but they can also sense pathogen-associated molecular patterns (PAMPs) by utilizing pattern-recognition receptors (PRR), such as toll-like receptors (TLRs)27.
-In 2006, studies to identify monocyte genes regulated in response to M. tb revealed that induction of CYP27B1 and VDR occurred following PAMP-sensing by TLR2/128.
-These data suggested that monocytes promote localized activation of vitamin D in response to M. tb, with the resulting $1,25(OH)2D$ binding to endogenous VDR.
-In this way vitamin D can act to modulate gene expression in response to an M. tb immune challenge - a classical intracrine mechanism (see Figure 1).
-Potential targets for this intracrine response include the antibiotic protein cathelicidin which is a direct transcriptional target for the 1,25(OH)2D-VDR complex ^{29, 30}.
-Functional analyses showed that 25OHDmediated induction of of cathelcidin is coincident with enhanced killing of M. tb in monocytes 28 .
-Thus, although TLR2/1 responses to M. tb initially involve activation of monocyte CYP27B1 and VDR, the efficacy of subsequent antibacterial activity may ultimately depend on the concentration of available 25OHD to support the intracrine conversion to 1,25(OH)2D.
-Naturallyoccurring variations in serum 25OHD have been shown to correlate with induction of monocyte cathelicidin expression 28.
-The conclusion from these studies was that individuals with low serum 25OHD will be less able to support monocyte induction of antibacterial activity, and may therefore be at greater risk of infection.
-Conversely, supplementation of vitamin D-insufficient individuals in vivo has been shown to improve TLR-mediated induction of monocyte cathelicidin 31, and may therefore help to protect against infection.
+Monocytes and macrophages are able to phagocytose pathogens such as M. tb, but they can also sense pathogen-associated molecular patterns (PAMPs) by utilizing pattern-recognition receptors (PRR), such as toll-like receptors (TLRs).27 In 2006, studies to identify monocyte genes regulated in response to M. tb revealed that induction of CYP27B1 and VDR occurred following PAMP-sensing by TLR2/1.28 These data suggested that monocytes promote localized activation of vitamin D in response to M. tb, with the resulting 1,25(OH)2D binding to endogenous VDR.
+In this way, vitamin D can act to modulate gene expression in response to an M. tb immune challenge - a classical intracrine mechanism (see Fig. 1).
+Potential targets for this intracrine response include the antibiotic protein cathelicidin that is a direct transcriptional target for the 1,25(OH)2D-VDR complex.^{29,30} Functional analyses showed that 25OHD-mediated induction of cathelicidin is coincident with enhanced killing of M. tb in monocytes.28 Thus, although TLR2/1 responses to M. tb initially involve activation of monocyte